greyhats13/phl-store/README.md

 	3. Attach IAM Policy to ArgoCD Repo Server
-	•	Next, we attach this policy to the IAM Role used by argocd-repo-server and associate the IAM Role with the Kubernetes service account.
+	•	Next, we attach this policy to the IAM Role used by argocd-repo-server & associate the IAM Role with the Kubernetes service account.
 ```hcl
 module "avp_custom_pod_identity" {
   source  = "terraform-aws-modules/eks-pod-identity/aws"